 Analyzing United States Steel's Unusual Options Activity

-United States Steel (NYSE:X) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $23 following the option alert.
+Shares of United States Steel (NYSE:X) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $24.25.

 - Sentiment: BEARISH